lacchain/LACPass-LACChain-Component/README.md

 If the Health organization of your Country has a Public Key Infrastructure in place, the onboarding steps will require to use your existing X.509 certificate to complete the onboarding process.

 ### Countries without Public Key Infrastructure (PKI)
-If the Health organization of your Country doesn't have a Public Key Infrastructure in place, you will be asked to create an X.509 self-signed certificate (SSC) as follows.
+If the Health organization of your Country doesn't have a Public Key Infrastructure in place, you will be asked to create an X.509 self-signed certificate (SSC) as follows:

 In the CLI Main Menu type 'SSC' and enter the requested information: